-Familial polyposis coli is known as familial adenomatous polyposis.
+Familial Polyposis Coli is known as familial adenomatous polyposis.
 This is a genetically inherited disease.
 Many adenomas grow in the epithelium of the colon.
 They begin as benign polyps but have a tendency to become malignant and lead to colon cancer if not treated properly.
-There are three types: familial adenomatous polyposis,attenuated FAP also called hereditary flat adenoma syndrome and autosomal recessive FAP also called MYH associated polyposis.
+There are three types: familial adenomatous polyposis, attenuated FAP also called hereditary flat adenoma syndrome and autosomal recessive FAP also called MYH associated polyposis.
+Familial Polyposis Coli is the result of a genetic mutation and is the most common adenomatous polyposis syndrome.
+Attenuated FAP is the result of impaired functionality of the APC gene, has fewer polyps and is somewhat still functional.

 Autosomal recessive familial adenomatous polyposis or MYH associated polyposis is mild and manifests only when both the parents are carriers.